seL4/docs/Hardware/CEI_TK1_SOM/CANBoard/index.md

 TK1 as usual.
 This will be fixed in a future revision.

 ## TK1 SOC Connections

 Useful for writing drivers - this is a list of which pins on the board correspond to which SOC pins:

+{% include note.html %}
-Note: All I2C signals operate at 3V3 on their 0.1" headers, except I2C_CAM which is selectable from 1V8<->3V3 in software.
+All I2C signals operate at 3V3 on their 0.1" headers, except I2C_CAM which is selectable from 1V8<->3V3 in software.
+{% include endnote.html %}

 |  PIN         |  BALL   |  PERIPHERAL ID   |
 |--------------|---------|------------------|